koajs/koa

 What system dynamics does koa have?

-koa exhibits 2 data pools (Middleware Stack, Context State), 5 control points, 2 delays.
+koa exhibits 3 data pools (Middleware Stack, Context State), 2 feedback loops, 5 control points, 2 delays.
+The feedback loops handle recursive and circuit-breaker.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does koa use?